To implement a recursive solution for the Zig Zag Level

 Order Traversal in Java, we can use a depth-first approach where we keep track

-of the current level and add nodes to the result in a zigzag pattern.
+of the current level and incorporate nodes into the outcome following a zigzag arrangement.
 This

 approach involves maintaining a list of lists, where each list corresponds to a